K-State celebrates legendary career of Bill Snyder

-Manhattan, Kan. – – It has been over seven months since legendary Kansas State head football coach decided to retire as the Wildcats leader after 27 years on the sidelines.
+MANHATTAN, Kan.
+(KSNW) – It has been over seven months since legendary Kansas State head football coach decided to retire as the Wildcats leader after 27 years on the sidelines.

 Hundreds of K-State fans and plenty of Snyder’s former players and coaches turned out to celebrate with the now 79-year old Snyder.